zerynth/davra/README.md

 #  Demo firmware - Led job

 This firmware is a simple demo firmware that publishes a random value every 10 seconds.
-It handles 3 leds (red, green, blue); it is possible to change the led turned on sending a job to the device, called **color**.
+It handles a RGB led (red, green, blue); it is possible to change the led color sending a job to the device, called **color**.
-This job expects a string argument representing the color of the led to turn on.
+This job expects a string argument representing the color of the led.

 * Job name: **color**
 * Job payload: **{ "color": x}**

 Where **x** can be "green", "red" or "blue".
-If you send the job with another value, all the led will be turned off.

 You can send the job to the device using the Zerynth Cloud Web Interface (https://cloud.zerynth.com) or via HTTP request.